MohammedRashad/MohammedRashad/README.md

 - Applied Artificial Intelligence

 **Let's Connect** <br/>
-I'm open to all opportunities, or just say hi :)
+I'm open to all opportunities, or just saying hi :)